Demetri0/gstranslate/README.md

 The first column contains keys which could be used in your code.
 Please name Key column starting with `#` symbol f.e. `# KEY`, that soles some issues.

-Your translation keys could be names as you wish, but we recommend to give it dot-separated name.
+Your translation keys could be named as you wish, but we recommend to give it dot-separated name.
 For example:
 - `MyComponent.myField.title`